alexeynl/BrowserExtensionStreamAudio/README.md

 # Insallation

-1. Dowload extenstion package - *.xpi file.
+1. Download extenstion package - *.xpi file.
 2. Open Mozilla Firefox.
 3. In the address bar open the page: about:addons